hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 latency, you can use the experimental Z collector.
 Reducing the GC pauses below 10 milliseconds still seems to be out of reach for Java runtimes.
-Shenandoah came out as a big loser in our test, pauses occasionally exceeding even the G1's default of 200 ms.
+Shenandoah came out as a big loser in our test, pauses regularly exceeding even the G1's default of 200 ms.

 ### Scenario 2: Large State, Less Strict Latency